-- 1.9 The proposal affords a sustainable opportunity for generating much needed new investment into the site, creating jobs and new student accommodation homes, bringing with it economic, social and environmental benefits that are not outweighed by any demonstrable significant adverse impacts or other material considerations. - 1.10 The full description of the development is provided in the originally submitted application form and since the submission of the application, the scheme has been amended to reflect the concerns of the Council officers to reduce the scale of the building and change some of the elevational design of the scheme. - 1.11 Revised plans were issued to the Council on 12 December 2017, these show the original scheme reduced from 10 storeys to the current part 8, part 7 storeys scheme.
-The student accommodation has changed from 171 studios to 126 studios, reflecting the reduction in the scale of the development.
-The application was registered under ref: 17F/1143. - 1.12 In summary the principal elements are the clearance of the existing building within the site and erection of a single block providing part 8, part 7 storeys accommodating 126 student accommodation apartments; ground floor area of 332 sqm commercial space (flexible uses within Use Classes A1, A3, B1, D1 & D2); cycle storage area, bin store and site ancillary facilities. - 1.13 This application has been prepared based on pre-application discussion with the Council's Planning and Urban Design Officer and in order to establish the suitability of the site for redevelopment for residential purposes, the impact of the changes, scale, design and access, alterations and general planning, technical and heritage issues arising from the residential led mixed use development proposal. - 1.14 It agreed that in accordance with s38(6) of the Planning and Compulsory Purchase Act (2004), the application will be considered having regard to the Liverpool Unitary Development Plan (being the development plan for the area) and planning policy set down in other material planning policy documents, including the National Planning Policy Framework (NPPF), National Planning Guidance (NPG) and the Baltic Triangle Planning Guidance (2008). - 1.15 The Liverpool Local Plan is at Preferred Option Stage and was recently subject to public consultation (ended on 31 October 2016).
-The draft
+- 1.9 The proposal affords a sustainable opportunity for generating much needed new investment into the site, creating jobs and new student accommodation homes, bringing with it economic, social and environmental benefits that are not outweighed by any demonstrable significant adverse impacts or other material considerations. - 1.10 The full description of the development is provided in the application form and detailed in Section 2 below.
+In summary the principal elements are the clearance of the existing building within the site and erection of a single block providing 10 storeys accommodating 171 student accommodation apartments; ground floor area of 332 sqm commercial space (flexible uses within Use Classes A1, A3, B1, D1 & D2); cycle storage area, bin store and site ancillary facilities. - 1.11 This application has been prepared based on pre-application discussion with the Council's Planning and Urban Design Officer and in order to establish the suitability of the site for redevelopment for residential purposes, the impact of the changes, scale, design and access, alterations and general planning, technical and heritage issues arising from the residential led mixed use development proposal. - 1.12 It agreed that in accordance with s38(6) of the Planning and Compulsory Purchase Act (2004), the application will be considered having regard to the Liverpool Unitary Development Plan (being the development plan for the area) and planning policy set down in other material planning policy documents, including the National Planning Policy Framework (NPPF), National Planning Guidance (NPG) and the Baltic Triangle Planning Guidance (2008). - 1.13 The Liverpool Local Plan is at Preferred Option Stage and was recently subject to public consultation (ended on 31 October 2016).
+The draft policies of the emerging Local Plan would not attract any weight under paragraph 216 of the NPPF. - 1.14 The suspended Liverpool Submission Stage Core Strategy is a strategic planning policy document capable of being a material consideration, albeit albeit of limited weight given it was never tested through examination in public and never been accepted as being a sound plan. - 1.15 It will be demonstrated that the proposal, whilst being identified as a site designated for industrial purposes within the UDP, would regenerate a sustainably located site, contribute to much needed new student

-- policies of the emerging Local Plan would not attract any weight under paragraph 216 of the NPPF. - 1.16 The suspended Liverpool Submission Stage Core Strategy is a strategic planning policy document capable of being a material consideration, albeit albeit of limited weight given it was never tested through examination in public and never been accepted as being a sound plan. - 1.17 It will be demonstrated that the proposal, whilst being identified as a site designated for industrial purposes within the UDP, would regenerate a sustainably located site, contribute to much needed new student accommodation housing stock in the area, and provide an opportunity to undertake a transformation of a site that currently is vacant and has little prospect of another commercial use coming forward. - 1.18 In addition to the demonstrating that the proposals are acceptable in planning terms, it is noteworthy to recognise the importance of bringing the site forward for new student homes that will bring into the city new population, new investment and more expenditure available for spending in support of local shops and services in the Baltic Triangle. - 1.19 This Planning Statement should be read in conjunction with the following supporting documents; - Design and Access Statement NS Architects - Plans and drawings prepared NS Architects - MASA Accessibility Statement NS Architects - Environmental Noise Report t Soundtesting Acoustic Consultancy - Contamination Site Investigation CCG - Flood Risk & Drainage Study CCG - LCC Contaminated Land Screening Checklist CCG
+- accommodation housing stock in the area, and provide an opportunity to undertake a transformation of a site that currently is vacant and has little prospect of another commercial use coming forward. - 1.16 In addition to the demonstrating that the proposals are acceptable in planning terms, it is noteworthy to recognise the importance of bringing the site forward for new student homes that will bring into the city new population, new investment and more expenditure available for spending in support of local shops and services in the Baltic Triangle. - 1.17 This Planning Statement should be read in conjunction with the following supporting documents; - Design and Access Statement NS Architects - Plans and drawings prepared NS Architects - MASA Accessibility Statement NS Architects - Environmental Noise Report t Soundtesting Acoustic Consultancy - Contamination Site Investigation CCG - Flood Risk & Drainage Study CCG - LCC Contaminated Land Screening Checklist CCG